 "As insurance commissioner and the leader of the largest consumer protection agency in the state, my top priority is protecting consumers," said Commissioner Jones.
-"Thanks to the hard work of our dedicated professionals and the authority given to me under Proposition 103, we succeeded in recovering over $81 million for California consumers."
+"Thanks to the department's strong enforcement of our consumer protection rules, we recovered over $81 million for California consumers."

 Last year the department's consumer hotline received over 147,000 calls for assistance.
 Through the department's complaint handling efforts, staff recovered more than $62.4 million for consumers in 2017.
 Additionally, the department performed 125 market conduct examinations, resulting in more than $18.9 million in recovered claims or premiums being returned to consumers.

 Since Commissioner Jones took office in 2011, more than $469 million has been returned to consumers through the department's direct intervention.